morris-lab/PreviousCloneHunter/README.md

 The generated CellTag UMI count matrices can then be used in the following steps for clone identification.

 ## Single-cell CellTag UMI Count Matrix Processing
+##### Note: This filters the single-cell data based on the whitelist of CellTags one by one.
+By mean of that, if three CellTag libraries were used, the following commands need to be executed for 3 times and result matrices can be further joined (Example provided).

 In this section, we are presenting an alternative approach that utilizes this package that we established to carry out clone calling with single-cell CellTag UMI count matrices.
 In this pipeline below, we are using a subset dataset generated from the full data (Full data can be found here: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE99915).
 Briefly, in our lab, we reprogram mouse embryonic fibroblasts (MEFs) to induced endoderm progenitors (iEPs).
 This dataset is a single-cell dataset that contains cells collected from different time points during the process.
 This subset is a part of the first replicate of the data.
 It contains cells collected at Day 15 with three different CellTag libraries - V1, V2 & V3.

 ### 1. Read in the single-cell CellTag UMI count matrix